Reverse Logistics in Supply Chain Management

 The choices in the supply chain are endless for company owners such as routes, item manufacturing or which provider to use to manage the entire pipeline.
 An often missed and a key area is the reverse supply chain (reverse logistics).
 This area centers on error correction, upgrades in hardware and end-of-life of the products.
-Adopting an excellent method for your reverse supply chain creates ways to deposit current IT units to add space for the upcoming generation of units.
+Adopting an excellent method for your reverse logistics creates ways to deposit current IT units to add space for the upcoming generation of units.
 In some ways, reverse logistics in the supply chain strategy is the prime “green” opportunity of an organization.
 Only 18% of computers were recycled in 2007 but through reverse logistics, the Environmental Protection Agency reports a marked rise to 40% recycled units in 2013.
 The reverse supply chain affects supply chain strategy in many ways.
 It will help businesses to consider the following facts.

-Return on Investment…Again
+Reverse Logistics: Return on Investment…Again

 Whenever an organization buys devices such as computers, printers, copiers, or IT equipment, it is an investment.
 These units being depreciated add to the bottom line in time for a profitable ROI.
 Once the end-of-life time for business equipment arrives, a company can use reverse supply chain practices and gain an additional ROI from the units.
 The high amount of metals like copper, iron, or steel are easily resold to make new units and this income is an excellent and vital benefit of recycling which ensures the retention of every possible dollar of depreciation.